dghousi/scrimba-html-and-css-challenges/README.md

 1. Start of with a blank file and its solution.
 2. Add lists to a page with its solution.
 3. Fix the image issue and its solution.
+4. Add some style to our page with its solution.